 California governor signs bills to tackle state's water crisis

-SACRAMENTO Oct 8 (Reuters) - California Governor Jerry Brown on Tuesday signed more than a dozen bills aimed at easing access to water in the state, where drought is common and tension is high over the competing needs of residents, agriculture and the environment.
+SACRAMENTO (Reuters) - California Governor Jerry Brown on Tuesday signed more than a dozen bills aimed at improving access to water in the state, where drought is common and tension is high over the competing needs of residents, agriculture and the environment.